Capitalism, Language, Race

 I have written an ongoing series of papers and articles on race, literature and Marxism.

-In October 2019, I will deliver a further seminar at Cambridge on Marxist conceptions of poetry’s political potential entitled ‘Recent Marxist Criticism: Towards Transverse Open Negativity’.
+In October 2019, I gave a seminar at Cambridge English Faculty on Marxist conceptions of poetry’s political potential entitled ‘Recent Marxist Criticism: Towards Transverse Open Negativity’.

 Architecture and Space

 I am interested in the parasitic urban spaces created by capitalism and property.
 In particular how these play out in contemporary London.
 In parallel, I also try to follow glimpses of a built world which has never materialised seen through a negative image.
 I presented a talk on the parasitic spaces of South London at the South of the River conference at the University of Greenwich in 2018.

 I also research the changing worlds refracted within the design, signage and lives lived in social housing estates.
 In 2016, I presented some of this research under the title ‘Bristol Politics and Housing’ at the Changing Landscapes event at Arnolfini Gallery, Bristol.
 I wrote an essay on the Kate Macintosh designed Dawson’s Heights estate and its Forest Hill surroundings for the edited book ‘Mount London‘ (Penned in the Margins, 2014).

 Developing the frameworks I used in the experimental work of philology, Complex Crosses, I am currently researching radical readings of the Book of Job, as well as close readings of Japanese poetry.

 I delivered a seminar paper on the politics of philology: ‘Four Counterparts: Philology and Contemporary Poetry’ at the Contemporary Innovative Poetry Seminar series organised by Royal Holloway (2016).